Click for information on the following:

-- Providing people with an opportunity to prepare can help to ensure they get as much as they can from their CDM LES annual review.
+- Providing people with an opportunity to prepare can help to ensure they get as much as they can from their appointment.
 It means that they are in a much better position to contribute fully to the discussions and decisions made.

 - It's Okay to Ask is a tool which can help people take some simple steps to get the most of their appointments.